Continuous Application Availability: Priceless

 Zero data loss and full consistency across applications means you can maintain continuous application availability, reducing the risk of lost revenue, productivity, or customers.

 Phoenix synchronizes all applications and databases in the Oracle environment to one consistent point in time, allowing the fastest possible recovery.

 No three-data-center topology.
 No bandwidth upgrades.
 Less human intervention.
 Continuous application availability.
 Phoenix reduces capital, operational, and risk-related costs.

 Locate your DR site at any distance from the primary site.
 Phoenix augments your asynchronous replication and protects the entire data lag right at the primary site.

 The disaster-proof Black Box protects and transfers the data lag from its location at the primary site, eliminating bandwidth costs related to synchronous replication.

-Phoenix protects the most recent not-yet-replicated snapshot and is the only technology that ensures synchronous replication of flash-based storage arrays.
+Phoenix protects the most recent not-yet-replicated snapshot and is the only technology that enables continuous application availability of flash-based storage arrays.